thomasvance/Credit_Card_Fraud_Detection/README.md

   2. Creating mock data in python using pandas, sklearn, tensorflow, and vscode.
   3. Cleaning our main dataset in python using pandas.
   4. Model creation for deep learning using RNN and random forest.
-  5. Database creation using pymongo and mongodb.
-  6. Bootstrap for html and css to style and create a base model for our dashboard.
+  5. Bootstrap for html and css to style and create a base model for our dashboard.
-  7. Javascript.
+  6. Javascript dashboard creation.

 # Dashboard Features: